 King Edward VII's Hospital Art Rental Project

-Zimmer Stewart Gallery are pleased to present a collaboration with King Edward VII's Hospital in London, W1, to showcase eighteen original paintings by six emerging artists over six floors in the new Kantor Medical Centre on Beaumont Street.
+Zimmer Stewart Gallery are pleased to present a collaboration with King Edward VII's Hospital in London, W1, to showcase eighteen original paintings by six emerging artists over six floors in their new Medical Centre on Beaumont Street.

 King Edward VII's Hospital

 The King Edward VII's Hospital is an independent charitable hospital with a unique heritage of Royal and Military Patronage.
 Their commitment to outstanding patient care dates back to 1899, when sisters Agnes and Fanny Keyser devoted themselves and their home to caring for sick and wounded officers returning from the Second Boer War.

 In early 2022, the new medical centre was opened opposite the main hospital to offer a world class facility for diagnostic services and out patient care.

 Contemporary Art in Hospitals

 For many decades hospital managers have understood the need for good contemporary art in hospitals.
 As with many other settings (offices, conference centres etc) the placement of art serves a purpose beyond merely decorating a space.